Balete people

 The Balete people are a Southern African ethnic group.

-In Botswana they have occupied a permanent territory since around 1780, officially recognized as a tribal reserve in 1909.
+In Botswana they have occupied a permanent territory since around 1780, officially recognized as a civilisation reserve in 1909.

 They are the only one of eight major tribes that do not belong to the related Tswana people.
-They still have a traditional Paramount Chief, or Kgôsikgolo.
-Balete are settled in Southern Botswana villages that include Ramotswa, Gabane, Otse, Metsimotlhabe and Mogobane.
+They still have a traditional King, or Kgosikgolo.
+Balete are settled in Southern Botswana villages that include Ramotswa, Gabane, Otse, Metsimotlhabe, Mogobane and Modipane, as well as Lekgophung in the North West Province, South Africa.